vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/avatars/avatar-performance-ranking-system.md

 It is also used to drive the [Minimum Displayed Performance Rank](/creators.vrchat.com/avatars/avatar-performance-ranking-system#section-minimum-displayed-performance-rank) system, which is a way for users to decide what avatars they wish to show based on their Performance Rank.

 **This system is not meant to be an end-all-be-all authority on avatar performance**, but is a good general guide to indicate if an avatar needs a bit more work to be performant.
-:::danger Perf Ranks are not the final word!
+::: danger Perf Ranks are not the final word!

 Although the Performance Rank system does as best as it can to judge the "worst case" scenario of an avatar's performance, there are many ways to have a well-optimized avatar appear as Very Poor, and have a FPS hog rank as Excellent.